 The Convenient Martyr

-So why George?
-The answer lies in what he wasn’t rather than what he was.
+Why George?
+The answer lies in what he lacked, not what he offered.

 Pope Gelasius knew the problem back in 494 AD when he wrote about saints whose legitimacy was questionable.
-George appeared on his list of figures who were “justly reverenced among men, but whose actions are known only to God.”
-Think about that admission.
-By the late 5th century, George was widely respected across the Christian world, but even the Pope couldn’t verify what he’d actually done.
+George appeared on his list of figures who were ‘justly reverenced among men, but whose actions are known only to God’.

 The Eastern churches had already transformed him into a military saint, complete with dragon-slaying credentials that appeared nowhere in early martyrdom accounts.
 The Crusaders discovered this warrior saint cult thriving in Palestine and Syria, imported it to the West, and watched it flourish.